 Women’s 1940s Blue Jeans

 It was the 1940s American teenager who adopted men’s jeans and made it part of her casual wardrobe, even in the city.
-She paired them with men’s button down shirts with rolled up sleeves and a leather belt.
+She paired them with men’s button down shirts with rolled up sleeves, rolled pant cuffs, and a leather belt.
 Hmmm, isn’t this the same “boyfriend” fashion we have today?
 Yes, yes it is.

 Nearly any wide leg pant with a high natural waist line will give you an instant 1940s look.
-Since most repros are denim or heavy cotton, it is nice to get a pair of slacks for dressier occasions.
+There are handful of brands making reproduction 1940s dress slacks, overalls, and blue jeans.
+Winter pants are much harder to find.
 Here are some good options currently on the 1940s style pants shop page.